amigavision/amigavision.github.io/vs.md

 | Disk Magazines Included[^P2] | ✅ | ❌ | ❌ |
 | Disk Mags Organized Chronologically[^P3] | ✅ | ❌ | ❌ |
 | Preservation-Focused Curation[^P4] | ✅ | ❌ | ❌ |

-### Legend
-✅ Supported
-❌ Not Supported
-⬜️ Not Applicable to Platform

 ## Any errors in this comparison?